 All of this data doesn’t do you any good unless you can do something with it.
 It should be easy and simple to come up with a new customer segment and deploy campaigns to that segment automatically.
 One-to-one marketing requires that you be able to easily pull up a complete view of all of the activities a customer performs as you are communicating with them.

 Your data platform needs to unlock your data, not lock it.
 It should have connectors for marketing automation, in-app pushes, chat, social media audiences, and whatever other channels you are using.

 8. Can you enhance your data with advanced analytics?

-There’s a new wave of advanced analytics helping to predict, model, and explain customer behavior, and you don’t want to be limited by your data platform.
-Whether it goes by the names of data science, machine learning, or artificial intelligence, these new analytics ingest large amounts of data, and output everything from per-customer lead scoring and churn prediction to predictive lifetime value and product recommendations.
-But if your platform can’t plug in to these you will be missing out, and letting your competition eat your lunch when they do leverage these tools.
+There’s a new wave of advanced analytics helping to predict, model, and explain customer behavior.
+Whether this wave goes by the name of data science, machine learning, or artificial intelligence, it requires the ingestion of large amounts of data in order to output everything from per-customer lead scoring and churn prediction to predictive lifetime value and product recommendations.